pts/luuzcat/README.md

-* Deflate (used by gzip, zlib, raw Deflate, ZIP, 4.3BSD-Quasijarus Strong compression): LZSS + Huffman; LZSS with 32 KiB window; supports Huffman reset; first Huffman table for fixed or partial dynamic Huffman coding of (literal bytes, LZ match lengths and Huffman reset); second Huffman table for fixed or partial dynamic Huffman coding of LZ match distances;
+* Deflate (used by gzip, zlib, raw Deflate, ZIP, 4.3BSD-Quasijarus Strong compression): LZSS + Huffman; LZSS with 32 KiB window; supports Huffman reset; first Huffman table for fixed or partial dynamic Huffman coding of (literal bytes, LZSS match lengths and Huffman reset); second Huffman table for fixed or partial dynamic Huffman coding of LZSS match distances;
-  efficient encoding of the Huffman tables using bit lengths, RLE and (another) Huffman coding; supports uncompressed blocks; supports both fixed and dynamic Huffman coding; both Huffman tables are optimized by the compressor to fit the input.
-  Mostly because of all these features and a relatively large window size, Deflate typically compresses better than anything else below.
+  efficient encoding of the Huffman tables using bit lengths, RLE and (another) Huffman coding; supports uncompressed blocks; supports both fixed and dynamic Huffman coding; both Huffman tables are optimized by the compressor to fit the input; supports concatenation.
+Mostly because of all these features and a relatively large window size, Deflate typically compresses better than anything else below, see details in the section about the success story of Deflate below.
 * Unix (n)compress (LZW); LZW; indexes are sent in 9 bits, which can grow up to maxbits, which can be between 9 and 16; reset code is supported;
   doesn't support concatenation, the compressed LZW stream continues until the end of the compressed input stream (end of file, EOF).
-* old Unix pack and new Unix pack: dynamic Huffman coding of the input bytes; the encoding of the Huffman table is different between old and new, both do it less efficiently than Deflate.
+* old Unix pack and new Unix pack: dynamic Huffman coding of the input bytes; the encoding of the Huffman table is different between old and new, both do it less efficiently than Deflate; supports concatenation.
 * BSD compact: adaptive Huffman coding of the input bytes using the [Faller–Gallager–Knuth (FGK) algorithm](https://en.wikipedia.org/wiki/Adaptive_Huffman_coding#FGK_Algorithm);
-  slow to decompress, because per-code updates to the Huffman tree (Huffman table in binary tree structure) are slow; adapts less precisely than the Vitter algorithm in Freeze 2.
+  slow to decompress, because per-code updates to the Huffman tree (Huffman table in binary tree structure) are slow; adapts less precisely than the Vitter algorithm in Freeze 2; supports concatenation.
-* SCO compress LZH: LZSS + Huffman; LZSS with 8 KiB window; same as the *\-lh5\-* method in ar002 and LHA; dynamic Huffman coding of (literal bytes and LZ match lengths); partial dynamic Huffman coding of LZ match
+* SCO compress LZH: LZSS + Huffman; LZSS with 8 KiB window; same as the *\-lh5\-* method in ar002 and LHA; dynamic Huffman coding of (literal bytes and LZSS match lengths); partial dynamic Huffman coding of LZSS match
-  distances: the Huffman-coded value just specifies the number of extra literally sent bits; efficient encoding of the literal-and-length Huffman table using bit lengths, RLE and (another) Huffman coding; supports Huffman reset by counting the number of remaining tokens in the current block; doesn't support uncompressed blocks; both Huffman tables are optimized by the compressor to fit the input.
+  distances: the Huffman-coded value just specifies the number of extra literally sent bits; efficient encoding of the literal-and-length Huffman table using bit lengths, RLE and (another) Huffman coding; supports Huffman reset by counting the number of remaining tokens in the current block; doesn't support uncompressed blocks; both Huffman tables are optimized by the compressor to fit the input; supports concatenation.
 * Freeze 1 and 2: LZSS + adaptive Huffman; LZSS with 4 KiB window for Freeze
   1, and ~8 KiB (7936 byte) window for Freeze 2; doesn't support Huffman
   reset; adaptive Huffman coding for (literal bytes and lengths) using the